Active new construction in Orlando.

 The state of new construction in Orlando.

-Orlando is one of the largest new construction markets in the United States by unit volume.
-Roughly 40+ builders are active in the metro, with concentrated activity in Lake Nona (Tavistock master plan), Horizons West / Winter Garden, the SR-429 corridor in Apopka and Mount Dora, and Osceola County (Kissimmee, St. Cloud, Harmony).
+Orlando is one of the larger new-construction markets in the country, with dozens of builders active across the metro and concentrated activity in Lake Nona (Tavistock master plan), Horizons West / Winter Garden, the SR-429 corridor in Apopka and Mount Dora, and Osceola County (Kissimmee, St. Cloud, Harmony).

 Resale inventory has rebuilt substantially since 2022, which means builders face real competition from existing homes.
 The result is meaningful buyer incentives — rate buydowns, closing cost credits, and design center allowances — that didn't exist three years ago.

-Master-planned community concentration: Lake Nona alone has 30+ active sub-communities and continues to deliver thousands of new units annually.
-Horizons West (Hamlin, Lakeside Village, Independence) is similarly dense.
+Master-planned community concentration is the defining feature: Lake Nona continues to deliver large volumes of new homes across its many sub-communities, and Horizons West (Hamlin, Lakeside Village, Independence) is similarly dense.
 The SR-429 corridor is the next expansion frontier.

 Why use a buyer's agent for new construction.